Student Award Submission Guidelines

 - be authored by a single student; and

-- be submitted via email with the following attachments:
+- be submitted via email with ALL required documents as separate and attached documents:

-- a completed submission cover sheet (see below for requirements);
+- a completed and separate submission cover sheet (see below for requirements);

 - the properly formatted paper; and

-- a signed letter on letterhead from the primary supervising professor, testifying to single-handed authorship and veracity of information and data (please scan the signed letter or use an electronic signature and attach).
+- Supervising professor’s letter must be on letterhead and signed (pdf scans are more than fine) and state: the name of the student, the course, the term/dates the course was taught and the paper written plus a statement testifying to single-handed authorship and veracity of information and data (please scan the signed letter or use an electronic signature and attach).
+There is no need for an extended letter.

 - Do NOT: put the author’s name on the body of the paper